corda/corda/docs/source/api-persistence.rst

 The purpose of this, is to assist `vault <https://docs.corda.net/vault.html>`_ development and allow for the persistence of state data to a custom database table.
 Persisted states held in the vault are indexed for the purposes of executing queries.
-This also allows for relational joins between default Corda tables and the node's own tables containing other relevant data persisted by the organization.
+This also allows for relational joins between Corda tables and the organization's existing data.

 The Object Relational Mapping is specified using `Java Persistence API <https://en.wikipedia.org/wiki/Java_Persistence_API>`_ (JPA) annotations.
 This mapping is persisted to the database as a table row (a single, implicitly structured data item) by the node